A lot or a little?

 E.B.
 White's story of a family whose son happens to be a mouse is lovingly Hollywood-ized.
 In other words, it bears very little relationship to the book but has a lot of great special effects.
 Fans of the book will do well to stay at home and re-read it, but families looking for some good action scenes, appealing characters, and a wise-cracking cat will enjoy it very much.

-This is a terrific family movie.
-Stuart, created entirely through computer graphics, is perfectly integrated into the live action.
-And I do mean action -- the boat race and chase sequences are pretty exciting.
+This is a terrific movie for families who can overlook the potty humor and profanity.
+Stuart, created entirely through computer graphics, is perfectly integrated into the live action, especially the exciting boat race and chase sequences.
 The script by M. Night Shyamalan does not talk down to kids and has some genuine insights about sibling rivalry, the fear of failure, and family.